 The inhibitory activity of adamantanes varied between the different GTs under study.
-GT-dependent sensitivity of p7 to multiple inhibitors was previously reported where amantadine could not inhibit p7 ion-channel activity in GTs 2a and 3a, similarly to what we also observed here.
+GT-dependent sensitivity of p7 to multiple inhibitors was previously reported where amantadine could not inhibit p7 ion-channel activity in GTs 2a and 3a,^{17,19} similarly to what we also observed here.
 On the other hand, an extra ethyl group inserted between the adamantane ring and the amino group present in rimantadine led to at least 100-fold increase in potency compared to amantadine, indicating a better fit in the adamantane pocket.
 This could suggest that the size of the adamantane pocket in GTs 2a and 3a might be bigger than that of other GTs, and so amantadine could not induce the conformational changes necessary for favoring the closed state of p7 protein.
-Previous NMR and MD simulation experiments of p7 protein reported the presence of a proline residue at position 49 that forms a kink in the carboxy-terminal end of TMD2, tilting it toward TMD1 of the adjacent monomer and forming the proposed adamantane primary binding pocket.
-39,40 Examination of the p7 protein sequence showed both GTs 2a and 3a lacked this proline (Figure 5C).
+Previous NMR and MD simulation experiments of p7 protein reported the presence of a proline residue at position 49 that forms a kink in the carboxy-terminal end of TMD2, tilting it toward TMD1 of the adjacent monomer and forming the proposed adamantane primary binding pocket.^{39,40} Examination of the p7 protein sequence showed both GTs 2a and 3a lacked this proline (Figure 5C).
 A proline residue in a TM helix typically changes the orientation of the helix, causing a kink or even breaking the helix.
 This common behavior results from its inability to act as a hydrogen-bond donor (tertiary amide) and steric interferences of its cyclic side chain with residues in the preceding helical turn.
 The lack of proline in GTs 2a and 3a could affect the kink angle of TMD2, causing possible changes in the size of the adamantane-binding pocket, which could explain the low inhibitory activity of amantadine.
 Our dimeric compounds; being more bulky; could overcome amantadine's resistance in GTs 2a and 3a, showing an even higher potency than that of rimantadine.

-The higher p7-inhibitory activity observed for our dimeric amantadines relative to monomeric amantadine could be attributed either to better fitting in this large adamantane pocket or simultaneous binding of the two adamantane rings
+The higher p7-inhibitory activity observed for our dimeric amantadines relative to monomeric amantadine could be attributed either to better fitting in this large adamantane pocket or simultaneous binding of the two adamantane rings in the primary and secondary pocket inducing the conformational changes necessary for favoring the closed state of p7 protein.
+Future point-mutation studies introducing a proline at position 49 in p7 protein in these resistant GTs should help in better understanding the binding mode of these dimeric compounds.

-Figure 5 J6 p7 hexameric structure model 1 (A) and model 2 (B).
+Figure 5 J6 p7 hexameric structure model I (A) and model 2 (B).

 Notes: Overlay of the docked poses of amantadine (gray) and compound 2a (magenta).
 Side-chain atoms of Leu20 are shown as sticks.
 (C) Sequence alignment of p7 protein in GT5a and the five GTs under study - Ia, Ib, 2a, 3a, and 4a - showing the position of Pro49 indicated by the red arrow.
 Abbreviation: GT, genotype.